 If you child is in a Spanish program at school, she probably brought home activities, art projects, or vocabulary lists.
 Pull these together and put them where you can talk about them at snack or lunch time.
 If you don’t have material from school, collect a few picture books, family pictures and Spanish picture cards.
-Find a list of 13 sets of free Spanish picture cards here.
+Find 22 sets of free Spanish picture cards here.
 A quick game of memory or talking about family members in a picture is an easy way to keep basic vocabulary fresh.

 Spanish Summer Read and Play Program

 Reading, or being read to, is one of the best ways to strengthen language skills.
 Throw in some easy and fun speaking activities, and kids Spanish skills stay strong all summer.
-Sign-up for our free Summer Read and Play Program to encourage kids to read this summer.
+Start here to find links to all our past Summer Read and Play Program activities.
 The program is free, flexible and has fun activities like these play challenges with easy speaking activities.

 Family Game Time

 A game after lunch or before bed keeps kids engaged with Spanish.
 Whether it is once a day or once a week, over the course of the summer it will make a difference.
 Try simple games like tic-tac-toe for preschoolers or classics like Uno for kids who are a little older.
 Encuentra los animales is a printable game based on Go Fish.
-There is a version of Spot-it in Spanish for beginners, and for kids who have more language, try Spanish Bananagrams (See variations for language learners here).
-Turista Mundial is the Mexican version of Monopoly and my kids played for hours when they were growing up.
+Here are our favorite Spanish board games for language learners (with free printable games)!